-This award will go to the registered MSABC Masters Swimmer who has achieved distinguished results in the current year swim season.
-Results from Worlds, Nationals, Provincials, and local meets, improvement in personal best times, overcoming injury, illness and/or disability will be considered for this award.
+This award goes to the registered MSABC Masters Swimmer who has achieved distinguished results in the current year‘s swim season.
+Results from Worlds, Nationals, Provincials, and local meets, improvement in personal best times, and overcoming challenges such as injury, illness, and disability will be considered for this award.

 The recipient will have their name engraved on the Ted Simpson trophy and will receive a framed MSABC limited edition print.

 Khosro Mansuri is the 2023 recipient of the Stan Powell Award